 The liveaboard has got to learn how to socialise.
 Go to a complete stranger’s house and invite them back to your house for drinks.
 You will either become instant lifelong friends or they will bore you to death and drink your year’s supply of alcohol.
 In either case once they have gone never see them again.

 Use one light at once and only when absolutely necessary.
 Pretend your room thermostat is your battery monitor and casually glance at it every 10 minutes.
-Occasionally get the neighbour to run his petrol mower outside your window for a couple of hours to simulate a generator.
+Occasionally get the neighbour to run his petrol mower outside your window for a couple of hours to simulate a generator running.
 At these times you can use two lights but still continually check the thermostat.